joelouthan/theologic.us/content/posts/4-study-genesis/2022-01-06-study-genesis10.md

 We build our little kingdoms and we are vaporized like dew in the high noon sun.

-But the kingdom of God rules and reigns forever--because Jesus Christ paid it all.
+But the kingdom of God rules and reigns forever--because Jesus Christ is the same yesterday, today, and forever.
 We exalt ourselves, he was lowly in heart.
 We are filled with pride in our pithy accomplishments, he was gentle.
 We amass power in order to feebly try to control our world and our circumstances for an easier life, Christ held his body on a cross and bled out so he could put Satan, demons, hell, and death to open shame and separate.

 We are not to live for power.
 We are to live in the power of the Almighty.
 We are not of this world but we are merely passing through it.